sartography/SpiffWorkflow/doc/index.rst

  - Creating a questionnaire with multiple complex paths
  - Implement an approval process that requires input from multiple users
- - Allow non-programmers to modify the flow and behavior of your application.
+ - Allow non-programmers to modify the flow and behavior of your application
+ - Visualize and manage long running data processing tasks

 Please visit `SpiffWorkflow.org <https://www.spiffworkflow.org>`_ for
 additional articles, videos, and tutorials about SpiffWorkflow and its